Frequently Asked Questions EXPAND ALL CLOSE ALL

 - Do I need to assemble all required documents before submitting?

 No, we recommend starting the application process right away!
-You can gradually add the Decision Desk and SDSU documents required after initially submitting your Cal State Apply application.
+You can gradually add the Interfolio (department-level application) and SDSU documents required after initially submitting your Cal State Apply application.

 - How much does the program cost?